SiddharthanSaravanan/CSC8639_Project_and_Dissertation/DataVisualization_Dissertation/reports/Dissertation.md

 The data from the sensors gets recorded at the Newcastle Urban Observatory on a minute-by-minute basis.
 And these data may be downloaded for public use and research purposes using one of two methods: either by manual download or through an API.
 The data can be retrieved for a given theme and timeframe by using one of these methods.
 The Manchester Urban Observatory, on the other hand, records the data from the sensors every 15 minutes and allows users to retrieve the data only through a manual process.
 As a result, all other EV's are not recorded at each station in the city of Manchester, causing this study to be limited to solely $NO_2$ and $PM_{10}$ EV's.
 The Newcastle Urban Observatory has been equipped with 36 sensors that monitor the air quality at various locations throughout the city of Newcastle upon Tyne.
 The Manchester Urban Observatory, on the other hand, only has 12 stations that monitor the air quality in the city of Manchester.

-The study's primary focus is on comparing EV's between different cities with the use of Visual and Statistical Analysis techniques.
-The dashboards for both $NO_2$ and $PM_{10}$ EVs throughout the cities have been built based on the data in **Figure 1** and **Figure 2** at aggregated granularities of Hours, Days, and Weeks.
-Using the concentration values on an hourly basis, an hour granularity graph has been constructed, which has then been filtered out using the different weeks in the dataset.
-The hourly changes across several weeks could be watched in real time on this graph, which was interactive.
-In view of the fact that there are some hourly concentration spikes in both cities at certain times of the year, the visualization has been further enhanced by aggregating on a daily and weekly basis, and it has been created for the two EV's as shown in **Figure 1** and **Figure 2**.

-In order to study the analysis over aggregated concentration values across daily data, the boxplot visualizations (**Figure 3** and **Figure 4**) have been created.
-In order to generate the visualisation, the daily data has been considered across the Months of information between the two places.
-As seen in this boxplot representation (**Figure 3**), the NCL city shows some significant spikes in the $NO_2$ concentration over the course of several days, indicating that there are significant outliers in the dataset as compared to the MCU City.
-The variance between the cities has been quite different in some months, which has contributed to the spikes observed at the daily granularity.
-Similarly , in the $PM_{10}$ concentration (**Figure 4**), there are some spikes in the concentration value for the MCU city throughout the days where there are some outliers sitting around the data that act as a reason for the rise in the Daily granular level.

-Specifically, the Geospatial visualisations (*Figure 5* and *Figure 6*) were created in order to determine whether or not there are any trends that could be discovered in terms of location, such as whether or not the heart of the city is more or less polluted when compared to other parts of the city.
-In spite of the fact that there was no evidence of such a trend, the dashboard was designed to be interactive, allowing users to see at which locations and during which time periods the concentration is bad or good, according to the Aircheckr Air Quality Index guidance.

-When doing Hypothesis testing, the Welch T-Test was employed, which assisted in comparing the means between the represented variables, which was necessary because the data had unequal variance.
-The statistical analysis was completed as part of the Hypothesis testing process.
-The Welch T-Test was used since the total number of data differed between the two cities, resulting in unequal variance between the two cities.
-According to the findings of the statistical analysis, which are detailed in **Table 3**, there is a significant difference in the mean between the cities for both electric vehicles.
+The concentration values of both $NO_2$ and $PM_{10}$ AQIs are aggregated based on three granularities - Hours, Days and Weeks.
+Due to some fluctuations in the Hourly aggregated data, the graph shows some spikes in both the cities at some of the weeks, where the hourly graph is further filtered upon weeks to visualize the hourly concentration level on each week.
+The graph aggregated towards Days and Weeks are considered upon comparing the highly polluted city.

+Further investigation has been carried out on identifying the cause of the fluctuations over the daily data.
+The analysis is carried out by visualizing the distribution of the AQIs by days of each month and city.
+There occurs to be huge outliers and these outliers lie on different cities at different AQI's concentration levels.
+Thus results in the huge fluctuation over the days and this precisely impacts the average concentration level to increase on particular days.

+To analyse and identify whether or not there is a trend in fluctuation of the concentration levels based on the sensors/stations location, a Geospatial visualization is utilized by aggregating the AQI's concentration values to a weekly basis and the color hue segregation is created that ranges from Very poor to Very Good Air Quality to identify which location sensor is taking high readings.
+This information could be utilized to identify whether the sensor is malfunctioning or not based on the color hue representation.

+Though the study can be concluded by comparing the Visual Analysis alone for identifying which city is performing good or bad, due to unequal total number of observations resulted in unequal variance.
+Hence, Hypothesis testing should be involved which could enable the study to statistically compare the concentration between the cities.
+Welch T-Test was employed which identifies the mean difference between the cities among the AQIs concentration.

-This study involves predicting the concentration of EV's across the cities.
-In this study, the predictive analysis was carried out using Time Series Analysis in conjunction with the FB-Prophet model. **Figure 7** and **Figure 8** depict the plots that are generated as a result of the model's prediction and are shown in detail.
-Despite the fact that the prediction was not precise, it is clear that a trend can be observed when forecasting using historical data.
+Further extension of the study involves in predicting the concentration of EV's across the cities.
+In this study, the predictive analysis was carried out using Time Series Analysis in conjunction with the FB-Prophet model.
+It is clear that a trend can be observed when forecasting using historical data.
 The Performance Metrics RMSE and MAPE are shown versus the number of days remaining on the horizon.
-The **Table 4** in the **Appendix** displays the performance metric values that were acquired across the horizon days based on the forecasting.
+The **Figure 9** and **Figure 10** in the **Appendix** displays the performance metric values that were acquired across the horizon days based on the forecasting.

 Despite the fact that the study's primary focus is on comparing the Air Quality Index between two cities, there are some external factors that have an impact on the amount of EVs that are released into the environment.
 Some of the criteria that may be considered are traffic information, population density in the surrounding area, and weather information.
 These elements will have an impact on the emissions of EV's and the future scope of the study will include dealing with all of the aspects that will aid in the analysis of the Air Quality Index between cities or within cities in the future.

+# Future Implications

+The future implications of this work would be to better understand the effect that external factors have on air quality.
+The data for those variables that are available will be included, and further analysis will be conducted to formulate a comparison between the two cities.
+Additionally, the predictive analysis would require the use of Neural Network models, which have a lower error rate when forecasting Air Quality data.

 # Conclusion